bandsintown/gaia/README.md

 [TFLint](https://github.com/wata727/tflint) is another tool for detecting errors that can not be detected by `terraform plan`.

 We integrated in Gaia TFLint in order to detect errors in our CI.

+In order to run TFLint in Docker, you have to defined the following variables:

+ - `TFLINT_IN_DOCKER`: Define if TFLint runs in Docker
+ - `TFLINT_VERSION`: The TFLint version (default: `latest`)

+Gaia is using the [official TFLint Docker image](https://hub.docker.com/r/wata727/tflint) by default, but it's possible to define a custom Docker image setting:

+ - `TFLINT_DOCKER_IMAGE`: The Docker image used to run TFLint. (default: `wata727/tflint`)

 ## License